FIND AFFORDABLE SCHOOLS

 One of the most promising healthcare careers, a physician assistant’s job can provide you with considerable job security and remunerative pay.
 In fact, this career is expected to grow much faster than the average employment rate of any other similar occupations.
 To get started with this career, you must enroll in one of the well-known physician assistant schools in Ohio that prepares you for competent patient-centered and evidence-based care.
 Lake Erie College is one such PA school that can be considered an option to kickstart a PA career.
 Here, you will be mentored by a faculty that currently practice medicine and collectively have 55 years of PA education experience.
 Also, the college partners with University Hospitals and several prominent healthcare systems to provide students with exceptional clinical experiences.
 Furthermore, if you aspire to gain knowledge in the administrative aspect of patient care, as a graduate of this program you can seamlessly enter into the college’s MBA program and earn a dual degree by saving 25% on time and tuition dollars.

-Like few other physician assistant programs in Ohio, this PA program starts with didactic classes and includes early clinical experiences that are integrated into the didactic phase.
+Program Details: Like few other physician assistant programs in Ohio, this PA program starts with didactic classes and includes early clinical experiences that are integrated into the didactic phase.
 These early clinical experiences that start in the first few weeks of the program include sites, ranging from nursing homes, emergency departments to the International Tumor Board.
 The didactic courses teach you about human physiology, psychiatry, medical genetics, gross anatomy, pharmacology, research & evidence-based medicine, clinical medicine, pharmacology, patient evaluation, business practice for physician assistants, problem-based learning, and surgery & technical procedures.
 The next phase of clinical training requires you to complete 10 clinical rotations of four weeks each in various specialties and sub-specialties.

 To be considered for this program, you must have a bachelor’s degree in any field with a minimum GPA of 3.2.
 Additionally, the college requires you to submit a GRE score, references, and have healthcare experience of at least 250 hours.